All Episodes

 That's not the issue.

-The issue is if we if we implemented what I said, A full security threat assessment of every school.
+The issue is if we implemented what I said, a full security threat assessment of every school, we controlled the perimeter, one entrance point, one exit point.

-And then you had armed retired police, armed retired military, uh in on every floor of the school, and you metal detect the kids coming in and you ID them, I think it ends.
+In an emergency, you have a plan to open other doors, and then you had armed, retired police, armed, retired military on every floor of the school, and you metal-detect the kids coming in and you ID them, I think it ends.

 Anyway, that should be the goal.